grzm/awyeah-api/docs/porting-decisions.markdown

 ## Other considerations

-From a maintainability perspective, it would be easiest stop after making the minimum changes for babashka compatibility.
+From a maintainability perspective, it would be easiest to stop after making the minimum changes required for babashka compatibility.
 I could then use text tools like `diff` to easily identify differences between the source code in aws-api and awyeah-api.

 ### `cognitect.dynaload/load-var` and `requiring-resolve`